brunobat/quarkus-observability-demo/quarkus-observability-demo-activemq/README.md

 ```
 ### Start infrastructure with Docker Compose

 The easiest way to run the the entire system is to use `docker-compose`.
-This will run the apps, plus some
-required infrastructure, like a postgreSQL database and the Artemis message broker.
+This will run the required infrastructure, like a postgreSQL database, the Artemis message broker and Jaeger for observability.

 ```bash
 cd ../docker-compose/basic-with-artemis